waiLeongChong/single-response-frontend/README.md

 # Single Resource Project

-The Pikaflx web application showcases a collection of movies from a database, This project is jointly developed by [Silis Kleemoff](https://github.com/KleemoffDeveloper) and [Wai Leong Chong](https://github.com/waiLeongChong).
+The Pikaflx web application showcases a collection of movies from a database.
+This project is jointly developed by [Silis Kleemoff](https://github.com/KleemoffDeveloper) and [Wai Leong Chong](https://github.com/waiLeongChong).

+The Backend API endpoint was created by Silis Kleemoff.

 ## Features
 - Display Movie List.